pavankumar636/basic-react-todo-list/docs/index.md

 # GITHUB ACTIONS CRUD PROJECT WITH NODE.JS

-In this project with the help of GITHUB Actions work flow CICD process is created.
+In this project with the help of GITHUB Actions work flow CI-CD process is created.

 ## contents